 - To promote graduation from high school as a first step toward an enriched future for students and a realistic sense of their place within the community.

-Donate to the Metropolitan Education Commission below.
-Click the button.
+Please donate to the Metropolitan Education Commission.
 Any amount helps!
 Thank you for making a difference to education in Pima County!

 The Metropolitan Education Commission (MEC), composed of 34 members, facilitates partnerships and collaborations among education, business, service and government agencies to promote education and to advocate on issues affecting education in Pima County.
 To Empower and Advocate For Students, Teachers, Families